zimawhit3/Bitmancer/README.md

 `nimble install https://github.com/zimawhit3/Bitmancer`

 ## Compiling
-Bitmancer takes extra care not to introduce dependencies to be fully a standalone library by either resolving APIs at run-time, or using a custom implementation.
-If introducing dependencies are not of concern for you, you can simply run: <br>
-`nim c -d:mingw -d:release -d:danger <Your_Nim_File>`

 MingW and Nim will introduce dependencies on MSVCRT and Kernel32, as well as global variables used by Nim's System module.
-To avoid these, I've included a Makefile that could be useful for you if you're looking to avoid these dependencies.
-In future version I plan on releasing a build script to make this an easier process.
+If you want to avoid these for position independent code, use the provided nim.cfg.

+To compile:
+`nim c -d:mingw <Your_Nim_File>`

 ## Usage
 For all modules: